richardgaywood/paydata.org/content/setting/matrix_re_fluff/personas.md

 Unfortunately, users without DNI-auth suffer much lower security.
 They have to rely on crude biometrics such as fingerprints and retina scans, all of which are much more vulnerable to fakery, even if they use very expensive and high-end scanners.

-Once a given host is happy the persona is under your control, it issues your persona with access permissions over whatever it controls.
+Once a given host is happy the persona is under your control, it issues your persona with access permissions over whatever it is in charge of.
 (Deckers call these Access Control Lists, or ACLs - pronounced "ackles".)
 One host might belong to Ford, and grant your persona access to drive your Americar.
 A Horizon host would give you access to your P2.1 social media account.
 An Ares host, after particularly thorough examination, would enable you to fire your Predator.
 And so on and so forth - even a low-key user will have hundreds of these permissions.

 This all happens in a few seconds.

 Personas are ephemeral things.
 They only last as long as the commlink is running and you are attached to it.
 (This is particularly irritating for trode users; if the trodes get jostled too much, they can disconnect entirely, and you have to sign in all over again.)
-Furthermore, to guard against… shenanigans…, the more secure hosts will re-run DNI-auth spot checks periodically.
+Furthermore, to guard against shenanigans, the more secure hosts will re-run DNI-auth spot checks periodically.

 Note also you can never have two personas.
 The cloud hosts will immediately detect if you attempt to sign in with a second device while the first is still running, and -- depending on its paranoia level -- either insist one persona is shut down first or completely lock the account down until you contact customer services to get it unlocked.
 This also works to prevent anyone stealing your persona.